Football Squares - Alternative Winning Approaches

 Standard or reverse at 2 minute warnings:

-You can add 1-2 additional points in time during the game to have additional winners.
-You can check the scores for standard and reverse at the 2 minute warning before half and the 2 minute warning before the end of the game.
+You can add 1-2 additional points in time during the format to have additional winners.
+You can check the scores for standard and reverse at the 2 minute warning before half and the 2 minute warning before the end of the format.

 Final score or score at end of regulation